Commission on Accreditation of Allied Health Education Programs (CAAHEP)

-Certified Private Vocational Institution through The State Council of Higher Education for Virginia (SCHEV).
+Certified to operate an institution of postsecondary education in Virginia by The State Council of Higher Education for Virginia (SCHEV).

 A Non-Invasive Peripheral Vascular Technologist (Vascular Tech) evaluates blood flow within the arteries and veins of the body, other than those of the heart, in an attempt to diagnose or rule out the presence of vascular disease.
 It is done without injections or dye, thus making it non-invasive.
 Vascular Techs work with the following areas of the body: arteries and veins of the arms and legs, the arteries of the neck and head, the arteries and veins of the kidneys, liver and mesenteric circulation.